 Third Party Payments: We are unable to accept payments intended for third parties through our website, for example to a Bank for a debt or a mortgage deposit.
 If you do make this type of payment, we will have no choice but to refund and return your payment which could take up to ten working days, and could result in significant delays to your case.

 We accept debit and credit cards, electron and maestro cards but we do not accept American Express.

-Other payment arrangements are available and details will be provided to our clients through our Terms & Conditions and other client care and retainer material.
+Other payment arrangements are available and details will be provided to our clients through our Terms of Business and other client care material.